clarus/coq-blog/posts/2018-07-24 Approximating GADTs in Flow.md

 A weakness of this encoding is that we must enforce by hand that `_eq` is always `x => x`.

 ## Related
 The idea of using type equalities is taken from [Approximating GADTs in PureScript](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/).
 In [PureScript](http://www.purescript.org/) the type system almost enforces that `_eq` is the identity (it could also be a non-terminating function).
-There is a [thread](https://github.com/facebook/flow/issues/1356) on GitHub issues discussing the addition of GADTs to Flow (currently closed).
+There is a [thread](https://github.com/facebook/flow/issues/1356) on GitHub issues discussing the addition of GADTs to Flow.